beriberikix/golioth-docs/docs/cloud/2-output-streams/4-aws-sqs/1-overview.md

 ## AWS SQS Overview

-Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you receive events generated on Golioth platform in a way that can be processed in a decoupled and scalable way.
+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you receive events generated on the Golioth platform that can be processed in a decoupled and scalable way.
 SQS eliminates the complexity and overhead associated with managing and operating message-oriented middleware systems.
-Data can be ingested using multiple solution inside AWS, including Serverless offering like AWS Lambda.
+Data can be ingested using multiple solutions inside of AWS, including Serverless offerings like AWS Lambda.

 ### AWS SQS Specific Attributes